PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/4_runtime.md

 ## Events

 You might have noticed that at the end of the above function we implemented a call to our event.
-This ensures that we'll tell the world that the function executed successfully.
+This ensures that we tell the world that the function executed successfully.
 Now, all that is left to do is to declare the actual event in the decl_event! module.

 ```
 pub enum Event<T>